Are You Having Storm and/or Sanitary Water Issues?

-When leaving a message please leave the following details: NAME; STREET ADDRESS; CONTACT NUMBER; and details to how the WATER is entering your home.
+When leaving a message please leave the following: name, street address, contact number and details about how the water is entering your home.

-STORM AND SANITARY CODIFIED CITY ORDINANCES The purpose of these chapters pertaining to sanitary sewers, roadside ditches, tree lawn and apron maintenance, storm water management, grading and surface water drainage, and flood damage reduction is to establish rules and regulations governing the treatment and disposal of sanitary, and maintenance of water flow within the city in order to protect the public health, safety, and welfare.
+The purpose of these chapters is to establish rules and regulations governing the treatment and disposal of sanitary water and maintenance of water flow within the city in order to protect the public health, safety and welfare.

-- Sanitary Sewer Backup; Cause & Prevention– Please click on the link for basic information on the causes of sanitary sewer backups and general information on solutions that can be implemented to protect their property from sanitary sewer backups.
+- Sanitary Sewer Backup Cause & Prevention: Click on the link for basic information on the causes of sanitary sewer backups and general information on solutions that can be implemented to protect their property from sanitary sewer backups.
 Sanitary Sewer Backup Education

-- LOW-INTEREST DISASTER LOANS-Please click on the link below from the Ohio Emergency Management Agency, to view information on low-interest disaster loans that are available for individuals and business owners in Cuyahoga County.
+- Low-Interest Disaster Loans: Click on the link below from the Ohio Emergency Management Agency, to view information on low-interest disaster loans that are available for individuals and business owners in Cuyahoga County.
 The Small Business Administration (SBA) will open a Disaster Loan Outreach Center in the City of Elyria, 320 North Gateway Boulevard 3rd Floor, Elyria, OH 44035.
 Individuals and business owners can meet with SBA loan specialists to fill out an application and discuss loan possibilities.
 Applications may also be filled out online or mailed in.
 For more information or to get an application, contact Laura Adcock at the Ohio Emergency Management Agency at (614) 799-3667 or go to http://www.sba.gov/category/navigation-structure/loans-grants/small-business-loans/disaster-loans

 - To obtain specific information on how flooding can affect you, Cuyahoga County Board of Health- http://www.ccbh.net/

-- The City of Westlake came up with a great document explaining the difference between Storm and Sewer Systems.
+- The City of Westlake has a great document explaining the difference between Storm and Sewer Systems.
 Also included are proactive steps to help with flooding in the future.
 Please click here Sewer Storm compliments of the City of Westlake.